AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/administering/generic.md

    ![magnifying glass icon](/help/sites-administering/do-not-localize/chlimage_1-17.png)

 1. Several facets are available for you to search for products.
 You can use only one or several facets for a search.
-The products found will appear:
+The products found appear:

    ![Product data in products console](/help/sites-administering/assets/chlimage_1-90.png)